needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/architecture.md

 ---
 uid: xri-architecture
 ---

-# Architecture
+# Interaction overview

 This section describes the relationship between the core components of the interaction system and the states that make up the lifecycle of an interaction.

 <a id="states"></a>
 ## States

-The Interaction system has three common states: Hover, Select, and Activate.
+The Interaction system has four common states: Hover, Select, Focus, and Activate.
 These states can mean different things to different objects.
-Hover and Select are loosely related to the traditional GUI concepts of mouse-over and mouse-down.
-Activate is specific to XR and is a contextual command.
+Hover, Select, and Focus are loosely related to the traditional GUI concepts of mouse-over, mouse-down, and UI focus.
+Activate is specific to XR and is entered and exited via a contextual command.

 These interaction states always involve both an [Interactor](#interactors) and [Interactable](#interactables), and both are notified upon entering or exiting the state.